-In this article we present a general overview of the purpose of GC columns, key processes involved and high-level description of differences between them.
+This technical article provides a general overview of the purpose of GC columns, key processes involved and a description of differences between them.